JaMo42/window_manager/doc/CONFIG.md

 Can be used before `Element2` is defined.

 ```
+def_color <Name> #RGB
 def_color <Name> #RRGGBB
 def_color <Name> #RRRRGGGGBBBB
 ```
 Define a named color that can be used to set other colors.
+These cannot contain links.

 ```
 bar_font <font>